phucminhle93/GPC_Case-Study-1/docs/_posts/2022-12-06-welcome-to-TBSCS.markdown

 categories: Site Update
 ---

-This website showcases the work on the Bike Share Case Study, as carried out by me (Phuc Le) as part of completing the Google Data Analytics Certificates.
+This website showcases the work on the Bike Share Case Study, as carried out by me (Phuc Le) as part of obtaining the Google Data Analytics Certificate.

 At the time of this post, the site is still under construction.
 There's not much to see yet.
 Stay tune!